 As the cost of mental health care increases, many victims find themselves struggling to pay for mental health services.

-The financial assistance and resources provided by CalVCP promote healing and recovery and provide victims with the opportunity to restore their lives to their fullest potential.
-Victims can apply for CalVCP assistance in four ways:
+The financial assistance and resources provided by CalVCB promote healing and recovery and provide victims with the opportunity to restore their lives to their fullest potential.
+Victims can apply for CalVCB assistance in several ways:

-- Download an application from CalVCP's How to Apply page
+- Download an application from CalVCB's How to Apply page.

-For more information about CalVCP benefits, see the CalVCP Benefit Reference Guide.
+For more information about CalVCB benefits, see the CalVCB Benefit Reference Guide.

 Child Witnesses to Violent Crime